volantis-x/volantis-x.github.io/source/examples/index.md

 {% p h2, how to update my blog link %}

--If the issue is created by yourself, you can modify it yourself.
+- If the issue is created by yourself, you can modify it yourself.
--If it was created by the administrator, please create a new one by yourself, and then ask the administrator to delete the old one.
+- If it was created by the administrator, please create a new one by yourself, and then ask the administrator to delete the old one.